We inspire action and possibility through shared stories.

 We create experiences and share stories that inspire action, build community, and support mental health awareness and suicide prevention.

-• Dallas to Austin relay run with 12 charity runners raising funds and awareness.
+• Dallas to Austin relay run with 12 advocate runners raising funds and awareness.

 • We support individuals who dedicate their runs to the cause and share stories to inspire hope.